azeemkhanreal/Filmistan/README.md

-Filmistan is a hub of movies which help to decide what movie what . in this app user can figure out info of movies and can also watch trailer.
+Filmistan is a hub of movies which help to decide what movie watch . in this app user can figure out info of movies and can also watch trailer.

 ### `yarn start`